 Specific uses within the Commercial area include retail, shopping centers, offices, guest facilities, restaurants, etc. The most intensive commercial land uses are generally located in areas with adequate transportation infrastructure, such as the "North End" and "Downtown" neighborhoods.
-The "North End Commercial" neighborhood contains the largest geographic area of future commercial uses.
-The established zoning in the North End (CI, Commercial-Industrial) also allows industrial uses.

-While the "North End Commercial" neighborhood has the largest geographic area of commercial land, it currently lies underutilized.
+The "North End Commercial" neighborhood has the largest geographic area of commercial land, it currently lies underutilized.
 The commercial uses in this neighborhood are currently big box chains and a casino, both surrounded by large parking lots.
 These developments are contradictory to Newport's dense, pedestrian-friendly urban core.